ajai-kv/mini-aspire-app/README.md

 # Mini-Aspire app

-An small independant application which simulates some basic functionalities related to loan management.
+A small independant application which simulates some basic functionalities related to loan management.

 There are mainly two kind of actors in the application